Tax identifiers

 In the Digital River APIs, a tax identifier is always represented by a unique identifier.
 Additionally, the object will contain attributes that indicate its type and value, its state, and created time.

-In some cases, a tax identifier may also include a customer identifier, a verified name and address, and an updated time.
+Sometimes, a tax identifier may include a customer identifier, a verified name and address, and an updated time.

 The customerId